particle-iot/electron/README.md

 #License

-Designed by Particle IO.
+Designed by Particle.
 Distributed under a Creative Commons Attribution, Share-Alike license.
 Development kits based on this product should be distributed under a similar license.
 Commercial products using the Electron as a reference design need not comply with this license; further questions can be sent to hello@particle.io.
 Check license.txt for more information.